structureddynamics/OSF-Datasets-Management-Tool/README.md

 ### Network Configuration Options

-*   `targetStructWSF` - *required*
+*   `targetOSFWebServices` - *required*

-    > This parameter is the URL of the structWSF instance where the records have to be created.
+    > This parameter is the URL of the OSF Web Services instance where the records have to be created.
-    > Note that the dataset has to be existing on that structWSF instance before running
+    > Note that the dataset has to be existing on that OSF Web Services instance before running
     > the syncing script.
 Also note that the server that perform the sync has to have the
-    > proper rights to write information into that dataset on that structWSF instance.
+    > proper rights to write information into that dataset on that OSF Web Services instance.

-*   `targetStructWSFQueryExtension` - *optional*
+*   `targetOSFWebServicesQueryExtension` - *optional*

     > This parameter is used to specify a possible QuerierExtension
-    > if it is required by the structWSF instance to query.
+    > if it is required by the OSF Web Services instance to query.
 You have to specify the full QuerierExtension
     > which includes the possible namespace in it, like:
-    >   `StructuredDynamics\structwsf\framework\FooQuerierExtension`
+    >   `StructuredDynamics\osf\framework\FooQuerierExtension`

 ### Dataset Configuration Options

 *   `datasetURI` - *required*

-    > This parameter is the URI of the dataset to update in the structWSF instance
+    > This parameter is the URI of the dataset to update in the OSF Web Services instance

 *   `baseURI` - *required*